danthem/undelete-btrfs/README.md

 Note: <dev> cannot be mounted while you run this script.

-## I just deleted all an important file - what do I do?
+## I just deleted an important file - what do I do?
 *Stop what you're doing

 *Umount the FS where the file was located